Mountain Gorilla Families In Uganda & Rwanda

 Gorilla tracking in Nkuringo provides an exclusive chance to experience the intimate world of mountain gorillas, offering visitors a deep connection with these magnificent creatures.
 It is a tribute to the tireless efforts of those dedicated to gorilla conservation, and it emphasizes the importance of preserving the mountain gorilla species for future generations.
 A trip to Nkuringo promises an unforgettable adventure and an opportunity to contribute to the continued survival of these remarkable animals.

-Gorilla families in Rwanda
+List of Habituated Gorilla families in Rwanda

 Gorilla families in Rwanda can be seen during visits in the Volcanoes national park which is located in the northwest of the country.
 These include Karisimbi, Susa, Sabyinyo, Amahoro, Umubano, Kwitonda, Agashya, Bwenge, Ugyenda and also Hirwa gorilla group.